 - Sleeper cars have some space in the rooms but not very much.
 Bedrooms do offer more space than roomettes.
 There is a shelf for luggage on the lower level of the car for you to put your excess baggage.
 FYI, rooms only lock when you are inside them.

 Check bag service is not available for all stops.

 Checking the availability of checked baggage ahead of time prevents a day of travel surprise and allows you to pack accordingly.

-Below you can click the link for the station you are going to or leaving to check if checked baggage is available.
-Also, the website and app often let you know if the checked service is available during booking.
+Further down in this article, you can click the link for the stations you will use to see if checked baggage is available.
+Also, the Amtrak website and app often let you know if the checked service is available during booking.